 Everything about the Singer 9960 is easy to use.
 There’s a reverse button that makes backstitching easy to do.
 The start/stop button allows you to have more control over the machine – which is very valuable when starting out.
 You can also tie off the end of the thread with the convenient locking stitch button.

-It’s a simple one-stitch sewing machine that comes with the basics.
+It’s a simple one-stitch machine that comes with the basics.
 It features a removable extension table, built-in lamp, and a side thread cutter.
-It’s perfect for simple, small sewing projects.
+It’s perfect for simple, small stitching projects.

 The Brother SE600 is the best embroidery machine for beginners.
 It’s also insanely popular and affordable.
 The 4” x 4” embroidery field includes an embroidery arm, foot, and loot.
 The LCD display lets you easily change thread color and other adjustments.
 It even shows you all the designs it can do.

 It comes with 80 embroidery designs and 103 stitches.
 You also have the option of uploading your own stitches via the USB port.
 Brother’s website has thousands of additional stitch options to choose from.

 The Brother SE600 is also a fantastic beginner sewing machine when you remove the embroidery arm.
 Other great features include an LED lit work area, drop in bobbin, free arm, and automatic needle threader.Check Today's Price on Amazon